Freeyourgadget/Gadgetbridge/README.md

 ============

-Gadgetbridge is an Android (4.4+) Application which will allow you to use your Pebble or Miband without the vendor's closed source application and without the need to create an account and transmit any of your data to the vendor's servers.
+Gadgetbridge is an Android (4.4+) Application which will allow you to use your Pebble or Mi Band without the vendor's closed source application and without the need to create an account and transmit any of your data to the vendor's servers.

-Features (Pebble):
+## Features (Pebble)

 * Incoming calls notification and display (caller, phone number)
 * Outgoing call display